 Perhaps the highest praise I can give the film is this: In the past, I always fell back on recommending 3 Idiots as an introduction for Westerners unaccustomed to Bollywood to minimize any culture-shock that might scare them off.
 Their own faults aside, I would always lament that it was “unwise” to push something like either Devdas (2002) or Dilwale Dulhania La Jayenge (1995) on a Bollywood-novice; that situation has now changed —- I have a new film I can push for any and all interested in diving into one of the coolest film industries on the planet, and this one doesn’t require outside influences to water down its native aesthetic.
 Unlike something akin to Rajkumar Hirani’s 2009 for-all-ages adventure, Haider uses non-native ques to bolster rather than circumvent its proud Hindi filmmaking culture, and as a result becomes great cinematic artistry and entertainment for all who like damned good movies.

 SUMMARY & RECOMMENDATION: Vishal Bhardwaj directs the hell out of this movie with expert pacing, tense but never exhausting cinematography, potent action scenes, great musical accompaniment (he wrote the entire score for the film as well), and terrific location-shooting.
 Basharat Peer and Bhardwaj’s script is outstanding and may be the best cinematic adaptation of Shakespeare’s works to date.
 Somehow the story manages to scream Kashmir’s historical realism, Shakespearean drama, Bollywood spice, and universal humanism all at once and leaves you wanting more.
 Shahid Kapoor is dynamite as one of the best Bollywood leads I’ve seen in a long time.

 ?
-Nothing else to say.
-Rock us out, Vishal Dadlani…. though I do wish that “rock ‘n roll” version of the song, “Aao Na,” was in the actual movie.
+I do wish the “rock ‘n roll” version of the song, “Aao Na,” was in the actual movie.